hussam-arif/Datacamp/Intermediate SQL.md

   - Incorrect capitalization.

 - **Final Note**:
   - Debugging is an essential skill, and the best way to master it is by making and learning from mistakes.

+  # SQL Style - Key Notes

+- **SQL Formatting**:
+  - SQL does not require strict formatting like other programming languages.
+  - Example: Queries without capitalization or new lines will still run but are harder to read.

+- **Best Practices**:
+  - Capitalize SQL keywords (e.g., `SELECT`, `FROM`).
+  - Use new lines and indentation to improve readability.
+  - Example of well-formatted SQL:
+    ```sql
+    SELECT
+        title,
+        release_year,
+        country
+    FROM films
+    LIMIT 3;
+    ```

+- **Style Guides**:
+  - Follow a SQL style guide for consistency (e.g., Holywell's guide).
+  - Common practices:
+    - Capitalize keywords.
+    - Indent selected fields when listing multiple fields.
+    - Use clear naming conventions for tables, fields, and aliases.

+- **Semicolon (`;`)**:
+  - Optional in PostgreSQL but considered best practice for:
+    - Compatibility with other SQL flavors.
+    - Clearly indicating the end of a query, especially in files with multiple queries.

+- **Non-Standard Field Names**:
+  - Fields with spaces in their names must be enclosed in double quotes.
+  - Example:
+    ```sql
+    SELECT "release year" FROM films;
+    ```

+- **Why Format?**:
+  - Readable and clean SQL code improves collaboration and debugging.
+  - Following SQL style guides is valued in professional environments.